Global homotopy theory via spectral Mackey functors: Introduction

 \subsection{Acknowledgements}

-I first started working on this paper back in 2018, before it lay mostly dormant for several years.
-I would like to thank Stefan Schwede for suggesting to think about these comparisons in the first place as well as for urging me to finally write them up.
-In addition, I would like to thank Bastiaan Cnossen for helpful conversations and Stefan Schwede for useful comments on a previous version of this article.
+I would like to thank Bastiaan Cnossen and Sil Linskens for helpful conversations and Stefan Schwede for useful comments on a very early version of this article.

-I am moreover grateful to the Isaac Newton Institute for Mathematical Sciences for support and hospitality during the programme `Homotopy harnessing higher structures' when work on this article began.
-This paper was completed while I was in residence at Institut Mittag-Leffler in Djursholm, Sweden, in early 2022 as a participant of the program `Higher algebraic structures in algebra, topology and geometry,' supported by the Swedish Research Council under under grant no.~2016-06596.
+I am moreover grateful to the Isaac Newton Institute for Mathematical Sciences for support and hospitality during the programme `Homotopy harnessing higher structures' in summer 2018, when work on this article began.
+The first version of this paper was completed while I was in residence at Institut Mittag-Leffler in Djursholm, Sweden, in early 2022 as a participant of the program `Higher algebraic structures in algebra, topology and geometry,' supported by the Swedish Research Council under under grant no.~2016-06596.
 Finally, I would like to thank the Max Planck Institute for Mathematics in Bonn for their hospitality and support during all the years in between.

+Currently, the author is an associate member of the Hausdorff Center for Mathematics at the University of Bonn (DFG GZ 2047/1, project ID 390685813).